-Note: Additional co-requisites apply and are determined following a detailed transcript analysis.
-Additional courses may be required depending on courses taken as part of another initial licensure program.
+Additional co-requisites apply and are determined following a detailed transcript analysis.

 Students are required to meet CAEP requirements for the Elementary Education PK-6 endorsement.
-Students must meet the Levels of Teacher Education Program Progression for ED 607 and ED 608.
+Students must meet the Initial Levels of Teacher Education Program Progression for ED 607 and ED 609/611.
 Please see the initial licensure section of the catalog for details.